harelba/hadoop-job-analyzer/README.md

 Note that this doesn't affect the stdout metric plugin, which writes directly to stdout regardless of the logging.

 ## Limitations
-* The tool was tested on Hadoop CDH3u3.
-CDH4 support, at least for MR v1, will be added soon

-* Currently, only graphite is supported as a metric backend.
-Others will be added in the future.
-You are welcome to write a plugin of your own and send a pull request.

 * Metric names are currently fully processed by the infrastructure and not by the metric plugin.
 This might change in the future.

-* The tool currently sends the entire results to the metric backend, regardless if they have been sent to the metric backend in a previous run.
-For graphite, this works perfectly since the data is overrun by graphite and it allows the tool to remain simple in that regard.
-In the future, this might change to become more efficient (and possibly compliant with other metric backends).

-* Currently, all aggregation are sum() aggregation.
+* Currently, all aggregations are sum() aggregations.
 If needed, aggregation types will be added, possibly by providing a `.AVG`, `.SUM` versions of the metrics.

-* The job name metadata extraction currently uses one regexp for all values.
-This means that it either finds all of the named groups or it doesn't find any of them.
-This can cause issues in non compliant job names.
-This will probably change in the future to multiple independent regexps.

-## Examples General Note
-Please note that the basis for the examples in the example folders is based on real job files, but was modified in order not to expose any business related data.

 ## Contact
 Any feedback would be much appreciated, as well as pull requests, of course.